JattMoves/Software-Engineering-Project1-Team/README.md

 ## Output Format

-The tool outputs NDJSON (newline-delimited JSON) with the following fields for each model:
+The tool outputs NDJSON (newline-delimited JSON), where each line is a valid JSON object with the following fields for each model:

 - `name`: Model name
 - `category`: Always "MODEL"